Jerry Seinfeld: 1998–2010: Established career

-Comedians in Cars Getting Coffee
+2011–present: Talk show and expansion

-In 2012, Seinfeld started a web series titled Comedians in Cars Getting Coffee, in which he would pick up a fellow comedian in a different car each episode and take them out for coffee and conversation.
+In 2012, Seinfeld started a web series titled Comedians in Cars Getting Coffee, in which he would pick up a fellow comedian in a different car every episode and take them out for coffee and conversation.
 The show originally aired on the Crackle streaming service and then was bought by Netflix.
 The initial series consisted of ten episodes lasting from 7 to 25 minutes each.
-The show has continued to get high-profile guests such as Tina Fey, Dave Chappelle, Louis C.K., Eddie Murphy, Steve Martin, David Letterman, Chris Rock, John Mulaney, Mel Brooks, Don Rickles, Ellen DeGeneres, Howard Stern, and Jerry Lewis.
+The show has continued to get high-profile guests such as Alec Baldwin, Mel Brooks, Bill Burr, Dave Chappelle, Louis C.K., Larry David, Ellen DeGeneres, Tina Fey, David Letterman, Jerry Lewis, Steve Martin, John Mulaney, Eddie Murphy, Carl Reiner, Don Rickles, Chris Rock, Howard Stern, and Jon Stewart.
 The show has also hosted Seinfeld alums Larry David, Julia Louis-Dreyfus, Jason Alexander, and Michael Richards.
 Season seven featured its most high-profile guest, then-President Barack Obama.
 In a farewell tribute video for the Obamas before the President left office, Seinfeld stated, "That knocking on the Oval Office window.
 That probably was the peak of my entire existence."